hofstadter-io/studios-docs/content/getting-started/designing.md

 ### Overview

-At the root of your application, you will see a very important directory named `design`.
+At the root of your application, you will see an important directory named `design`.
 This is the "design" of your application.
 You will see a number of files here,